ElAwbery/MIT-6.00.1x/README.md

 The course divides into seven weeks.
 Each of the first six weeks contains three parts.
 The first two parts are video lectures and finger exercises.
 The third part is the problem sets for the week.
 The final week is not graded.

 I used the course textbook alongside the online videos and exercises.
-In this repo each course week folder contains exercises from the chapters in the textbook covering the same material.
+In this repo each course week folder contains exercises from the online course, exercises from the chapters in the textbook covering the same material and my attempts at and solutions for the problem sets.

 Course certification requires passing a mid-term and final exam.
 Finger exercises count for 10% of the final grade, problem sets for 40% and exams for 50%